HadoukenIO/fdc3-service/README.md

 ### Deployment
 Staging and production builds are managed via the Jenkinsfile build script.
 This will build the project as usual (except with the `--mode production` argument) and then deploy the client and provider to their respective locations.
 The demo application exists only within this repo and is not deployed.

-The service client is deployed as an NPM module, so that it can be included as a dependency in any application that wishes to integrate with the service.
+The service client is deployed as an NPM module, so that it can be included as a dependency in any application that wishes to integrate the service.

 The service provider is a standard OpenFin application, only its lifecycle is controlled by the RVM (based upon the requirements of user-launched applications) rather than being launched by users.
 The provider is deployed to the OpenFin CDN; a zip file is also provided to assist with re-deploying the provider to an alternate location.
 Direct links to each build are listed in the release notes, available on the [services versions page](https://developer.openfin.co/versions/?product=Services).

 ## Known Issues

 A list of known issues can be found on our [versions page](https://developer.openfin.co/versions/?product=Services).

 ## License

 This project uses the [Apache2 license](https://www.apache.org/licenses/LICENSE-2.0).

 However, if you run this code, it may call on the OpenFin RVM or OpenFin Runtime, which are covered by OpenFin's Developer, Community, and Enterprise licenses.
 You can learn more about OpenFin licensing at the links listed below or just email us at support@openfin.co with questions.